 Once you have created your structure, use the Select Objects tool to select the left wall, displaying the temporary dimensions between this wall and the one on the right as shown in the image below.

-When you select a wall you should have a temporary dimension display along the length of the wall and the distance between the selected wall and the closest wall running parallel to it.
+When you select a wall, one temporary dimension will display along the length of the wall and and one perpendicular to it until it meets the closest parallel wall.

 Note: Temporary Dimensions will not display if there is a Manual Dimension, Interior Dimension or Auto Exterior Dimension already measuring the distance.